 Dropping Classes/Withdrawing from the University.
-Dropping a class is an official action whereby students inform SWT that they will cease attending a class in which they are enrolled while remaining enrolled in at least one other course.
-Withdrawing is an official action whereby a student informs SWT that he/she will cease attending all classes.
+Dropping a class is an official action whereby students inform Texas State that they will cease attending a class in which they are enrolled while remaining enrolled in at least one other course.
+Withdrawing is an official action whereby a student informs Texas State that he/she will cease attending all classes.

-The deadline for dropping classes or withdrawing from SWT is two weeks preceding the beginning of final examinations during the fall and spring semesters, one week preceding final examinations during the summer sessions.
+The deadline for dropping classes or withdrawing from Texas State is two weeks preceding the beginning of final examinations during the fall and spring semesters, one week preceding final examinations during the summer sessions.
 Special deadline dates will be enforced for courses offered in a shortened format.
-When a student drops one or more classes or withdraws from SWT, either a "W" grade (withdrawn passing) or an "F" grade (failing) will be assigned for each course as follows:
+When a student drops one or more classes or withdraws from Texas State, either a "W" grade (withdrawn passing) or an "F" grade (failing) will be assigned for each course as follows:

-- A "W" grade will be assigned automatically if a student officially withdraws from SWT or officially drops one or more classes on/before the 14th class day during fall and spring semesters and 5th class day during summer sessions.
+- A "W" grade will be assigned automatically if a student officially withdraws from Texas State or officially drops one or more classes on/before the 14th class day during fall and spring semesters and 5th class day during summer sessions.
 This period shall be designated as the automatic "W" period.
-Courses officially dropped on/before the 12th class day during fall and spring semesters and 4th class day during summer sessions are not recorded on the student's SWT transcript. - 2.
-After the automatic "W" period, faculty assign grades to students who officially drop classes or withdraw from SWT.
+Courses officially dropped on/before the 12th class day during fall and spring semesters and 4th class day during summer sessions are not recorded on the student's Texas State transcript. - 2.
+After the automatic "W" period, faculty assign grades to students who officially drop classes or withdraw from Texas State.
 Faculty assign the "W" grade only to those students who have a passing average at the time the drop/withdraw action is officially completed.
 Otherwise, faculty assign the "F" grade.

 Grade Reports.
 Semester grades are based on the student's written or oral work in a given course.
 Attendance may also affect the grade.
 Final grade reports are issued by the Registrar via the CATS Telephone system and the University's CATS website at the end of each regular semester and summer term.
-Students may request a grade mailer at the time they call to hear their grades or view them on-line.
-Time periods for requesting grade mailers will be printed in the schedule of classes.
-Automatic grade mailers will be sent to the following groups: PAS, Conditional Admissions, International Students, Probation/ Suspension Students, and Athletes.
+Students may request a grade report by contacting the Registrar's office.